Thousands of Resources. Ready to help.

 Resources from the MEDC’s International Trade Program are providing Michigan’s companies with growth opportunities across the globe

-In honor of World Trade Week being May 2-6, 2022, Michigan is celebrating the importance and benefits of global trade on our state’s economy.
+In honor of World Trade Week, recognized from May 1-5, 2023, Michigan is celebrating the importance and benefits of global trade on our state’s economy.
 Throughout the week, business and community leaders are sharing international business knowledge and resources through events and conferences, highlighting the link between international trade and Michigan’s economic well-being, commending companies succeeding in global markets, and recognizing the contributions of international trade to job creation in the state.

 MEDC’s International Trade Program